a-rich/DJ-Tools/docs/how_to_guides/shuffle_playlists.md

 1. Import either the `SHUFFLE` playlist or else all of the tracks within it from the generated collection
 1. Make sure you have the `Track Number` column enabled in Rekordbox and sort by it to realize the shuffling

-`NOTE`: if you have multiple playlists with the same name, the first one will have its tracks shuffled!
+`NOTE`: if you have multiple playlists with the same name, all of those playlists will have their tracks shuffled!

 ## Example
 In the image below, you can see that the first 20 tracks of my "Jungle" playlist have track numbers in the set `{1, 2, 3}`: